essential-contributions/pint/docs/specs/src/contracts/contracts.md

 next(storage.balances[0x222..222]): 700 // New receiver balance
 ```

 The `next` values in the above are obtained from the decision variables `from_bal_next` and `to_bal_next`.
-The solver should, of course, keep track of what these decision variable mean so that they can convey the right information to the validators.
+The solver should, of course, keep track of what these decision variables mean so that they can convey the right information to the validators.

 > **Note:** variables like `amount_to_transfer` may be skipped to reduce bandwidth since they are more like parameters than actual decision variables.
 In fact, other trivially known decision variables, such as `from_bal` and `to_bal`, are skipped here for simplicity.
 Solvers and validators need to have an agreement on how these variables are handled.
 Note, however, that not every (non-state) decision variable can be skipped in the general case.